 The runtime image uses

 node:24-bookworm-slim and runs tini as PID 1 so zombie processes are reaped and signals handled correctly in long-running containers.
 It publishes OCI base-image annotations including org.opencontainers.image.base.name and org.opencontainers.image.source.
-Dependabot refreshes the pinned Node base digest; release builds don’t run a separate distro upgrade layer.
-See OCI image annotations.Running on a VPS?
+Dependabot refreshes the pinned Node base digest, and each build applies current Debian point-release updates.
+See OCI image annotations.Image contents and security scanning

 See Hetzner (Docker VPS) and Docker VM Runtime for shared VM deployment steps including binary baking, persistence, and updates.Agent sandbox